Skip to Content Skip to Sitemap

 Samuel was an amazing host!
 He was so welcoming and helpful, and he really made us feel at home in his home and with his dog, Ludi.
 Ludi is a great dog, always happy to go for walks in the fields and never causing any trouble.
 Samuel's guest house was perfect for our family, and the surrounding area is beautiful, with sunflower fields and fruit trees.
 There is a small grocery shop in the village, but you will need a car for anything else.
 We had a wonderful time house-sitting for Samuel, and we would highly recommend him to anyone looking for a reliable and friendly host.
 We especially enjoyed our evenings under the stars with good wine and conversation.
 Thank you again, Samuel, for a wonderful stay!

-Efrat, Israel, 17 July, 2023
+Efrat, Bulgaria, 17 July, 2023

 • Friendly